 Studies show that students who live in University housing outperform their off campus peers academically.
-An easy walk or shuttle ride to campus allows you to access the Law School, its library, and faculty with ease.
+An easy walk to campus allows you to access the Law School, its library, and faculty with ease.

 In late July, residents will receive move-in information, including a list of what may and may not be brought to DePaul Townhouses, as well as apartment-mate contact information.
 First year law student move-in will take place in mid-August, typically a few days before the start of 1L Orientation.

 Administered by the Office of Residence Life, meal plans are offered to DePaul residents but are not required while living in University housing.
 For more information, please contact the Office of Residence Life at 718-990-2417.

 The DePaul Townhouses are located at 147 Union Turnpike in Flushing, NY 11367, about one mile from the Law School.
 From campus, head west on Union Turnpike for about one mile, and the DePaul Townhouses will be on your left.

 The School of Law is located on St. John's University's Queens Campus, in a quiet, safe, inexpensive, and suburban neighborhood about 12 miles from Manhattan.
 In an effort to assist our students with their move to the NYC area, the Law School maintains a Off-campus Housing Newsletter webpage from mid-March through mid-August with a listing of local neighborhoods, landlords, realtors, and available listings.
 While the School of Law does not endorse any specific property, landlord or realtor, we hope the Housing Newsletter will help you start your off-campus housing search.